sunshinehealthstudios/changelog/current.md

 permalink: /current/
 ---

-_Updated 12/21/2021 18:35 PT_
+_Updated 12/28/2021 00:30 PT_

-v7.10 has begun 7-day rollout to all users on iOS & Android.
-The team is now working on v7.11.
+v7.10 has rolled out to all users on iOS & Android.
+The team is now working on v7.11 and the final remaining app stabilization issues.

 ***